Opendigitalradio/ODR-DabMod/dpd/README.md

 TODO
 ----

- - Implement a Volterra polynomial to model the PA.
-Compared to the current model this would also capture the time dependent behaviour of the PA.
+ - Understand and fix occasional ODR-DabMod crashes when using DPDCE.
  - Make the predistortion more robust.
 At the moment the shoulders sometimes increase instead of decrease after applying newly calculated predistortion parameters.
 Can this behaviour be predicted from the measurement?
 This would make it possible to filter out bad predistortion settings.
  - Find a better measurement for the quality of the predistortion.
-The peak-shoulder difference might be too large to be captured with the USRP, as the ADC has 12 bit and DAB signals have a large crest factor.
+The USRP might not be good enough to measure large peak-to-shoulder ratios, because the ADC has 12 bits and DAB signals have a large crest factor.
- - Implement cases for different oversampling for FFT bin choice.
+ - Implement a Volterra polynomial to model the PA.
+Compared to the current model this would also capture the time dependent behaviour of the PA (memory effects).
  - Continuously observe DAB signal in frequency domain and make sure the power stays the same.
 At the moment only the power in the time domain is kept the same.
  - At the moment we assume that the USRP RX gain has to be larger than 30dB and the received signal should have a median absolute value of 0.05 in order to have a hight quality quantization.
 Do measurements to support or improve this heuristic.